remap/ndn-flow/framework/readme.md

 And check [here](https://github.com/remap/ndn-flow/blob/master/framework/ndn_iot_python/interface.md) for a set of library interfaces description (in Python) (being updated)

 ### Worflow
-(after building your application using the framework)
+(what to do after building your application using the framework)

 0. Set up [NFD](https://github.com/named-data/nfd) and forwarding on devices Required devices include a controller (trust anchor of your home environment), and any number of other devices (which runs your application).